Federico Cornaro (died 1382): Relations with the Kingdom of Cyprus

 The exact date of his birth and his early career are unknown, and difficult to reconstruct due to the presence of namesake figures of the wider House of Cornaro at the same time.
 Around the middle of the 14th century, he bought the palazzo now known as the Ca' Loredan, which today houses the municipal council of Venice.
 There he hosted Albert III, Duke of Austria during his visit in 1361, as well as King Peter I of Cyprus a short while after.
 The latter event resulted in a close relationship between the two men.
 Federico received lands and honours—membership in Peter's Order of the Sword, the right to add the Lusignan arms to his own, and the fief of Episkopi in the south of Cyprus—while in exchange in 1365, during another royal visit to Venice, Federico gave the King a loan of 60,000 ducats.
 Before his departure for the Alexandrian Crusade, King Peter named Federico as his procurator general in his relations with Venice.
 Federico also undertook, along with his brothers, to pay an annual sum of 5,000 gold florins to Mary of Enghien, the widow of Guy of Lusignan.

 The fief of Episkopi, granted with a complete tax exemption as Peter was unable to repay his loans, was soon developed into the major centre for sugar production aimed for the Venetian market.
 To consolidate his numerous business interests on Cyprus, Federico founded a trading company with his brothers Fantino (who served as its resident agent in Cyprus) and Marco, and with Vito Lion.

 The trade with Cyprus, and particularly Episkopi, became the cornerstone of Federico's commercial success; by 1379, he was accounted the richest man in Venice.
-The Cypriot kings remained insolvent, and a few years after his death, Federico's heirs obtained from James I of Cyprus the kingsom's salt pans as well.
+The Cypriot kings remained insolvent, and a few years after his death, Federico's heirs obtained from James I of Cyprus the kingdom's salt pans as well.
 Indeed, a branch of the Cornaro family settled in Cyprus and became known as the "Cornaro della Piscopia".